SEO Blog Post Word Count: Ideal Length for Rankings

 - Simple questions with simple answers

-- Time-sensitive news and updates
+- Time-sensitive news

 - Definitions and quick explanations